 Cases of insertional Achilles tendinitis that fail to respond to conservative care will require partial resection of the posterior heel and lengthening of the Achilles tendon.
 The following images show a Z-plasty lengthening of the Achilles tendon and resection of the posterior heel with a mallet and osteotome.
 A bone anchor with attached suture is placed in the posterior heel to affix the Achilles tendon.
 This procedure is performed in a hospital or outpatient surgery center and is typically performed under a general anesthetic.
 Casting for 6-8 weeks following the procedure is required.

 Another method of treating chronic Achilles tendinitis (tendonosis) is called Topaz Radiofrequency Ablation.
 Topaz is used to stimulate an acute inflammatory reaction within the tendon.
-The inflammatory reaction attracts cellular and chemical mediators of inflammation and is assumed to jump start the natural healing process.
+The inflammatory reaction attracts cellular and chemical mediators of inflammation and is assumed to jump-start the natural healing process.
 Topaz surgery uses a grid of small holes that are placed in the tendon using a radiofrequency wand.
-The depth of the holes are varied.
-The indications for Topaz surgery includes those individuals who are interested in an ambulatory solution for Achilles tendonosis or who may have co-morbidities that preclude them from having an Achilles tendon lengthening.
+The depths of the holes are varied.
+The indications for Topaz surgery include those individuals who are interested in an ambulatory solution for Achilles tendonosis or who may have co-morbidities that preclude them from having an Achilles tendon lengthening.

 When to contact your doctor